duongtichdat/ViNewsRec/README.md

-# ViNewsRec: A Large-Scale Vietnamese News Dataset for News Recommendation
+# ViNewsRec: A Large-Scale Vietnamese News Dataset for News Classification and Recommendation Research

-ViNewsRec is a large-scale Vietnamese news dataset constructed for research on Vietnamese NLP, information retrieval, topic modeling, and news recommendation.
+ViNewsRec is a large-scale Vietnamese news dataset constructed for research on Vietnamese NLP, information retrieval, topic modeling, and news classification and recommendation research.

 ## Dataset Overview